j1mster/Lua-Selections/README.md

 # lua-selections

-**`lua-selections`** is a chaotic little Lua terminal UI library that lets you mess with your users using cute arrow-key menus, cursed prompts, and text input.
+**`lua-selections`** is a chaotic little Lua terminal UI library that lets you mess with your users using cute arrow-key menus, prompts, and text input.
 ANSI colors included for extra spice.

 ---